• Skip to primary navigation

 For the Soup

 • Heat olive oil in a large pot over medium heat.
-Add the shallot and cook until softened and slightly brown.
+Add the shallot and cook until softened and slightly brown, about 5 minutes.
 Add garlic and cook lightly.
 Add carrots, curry powder, and salt.
 Mix well.

 To serve: